peopledoc/vault-cli/docs/howto/authenticate.rst

 In both cases, make sure the permissions of the file containing the token are not too broad.

-The command-line flag ``--token`` is not available, in order to avoid having the token been too easily found in the bash history.
+The command-line flag ``--token`` is not available, in order to avoid the token from being too easily found in the bash history.
 You can either use the command-line flag ``--token-file=/path/to/token/file`` to read from a file (including ``-`` for ``stdin``) or the ``VAULT_CLI_TOKEN=secret-token`` environment variable.